neuralmagic/deepsparse/docs/llms/README.md

 As mentioned above, we have only initial support for LLMs in DeepSparse.
 We are investing hevaily to expand our offering including:

-* **Supporting Llama2**: Apply Downstream Pruning flow to Llama2 (and other models)
+* **Supporting Llama2**: Recreating Downstream Pruning results on other models, including Llama2
-* **Productizing Downstream Pruning**: Enable external users to apply the Downstream Pruning to their datasets, enabling creation of fine-tuned LLMs for business use cases.
+* **Productizing Downstream Pruning**: Enable external users to apply the Downstream Pruning to their datasets, enabling creation of fine-tuned LLMs for business use cases
-* **Pushing to Higher Sparsity**: Expanding our pruning techniques to push sparsity as high as possible without dropping accuracy to enable further performance speedups.
+* **Pushing to Higher Sparsity**: Expanding our pruning techniques to push sparsity as high as possible without dropping accuracy to enable further performance
-* **Building General Sparse Model**: Create sparse model that can perform well on general tasks like OpenLLM leaderboard and can be deployed directly.
+* **Building General Sparse Model**: Create sparse model that can perform well on general tasks like OpenLLM leaderboard that can be deployed without fine-tuning

 ## Try It Now

-The following examples demonstrate how to use the trained MPT models on DeepSparse.
+The following examples demonstrate how to use the MPT models on DeepSparse.
 Checkout the [user guide on `TextGeneration`](text-generation-pipeline.md) for more details on usage.

 Make sure you have the nightly build of DeepSparse installed to run the examples.